sauce-code/StringClassCPP/README.md

 # StringClassCPP
-Nachbau der String-Klasse in C++ als Eclipse-Projekt
+a reproduction of the String-Class written in C++ as an Eclipse-Project